daniraheim/daniraheim.github.io/readme.md

-1. This is my Project1.
+1. My name is Danielle Raheim.
+This is my Project1.

 2. I built a gym website for DaniFlow Studio.
 The webpage allows users to see some key features offered by the gym.
 It also allows the users to fill out a form to be submitted to join the gym.
 There is a page that outlines the pricing as well.
 The page allows for users to schedule a tour and locate the gym via a Google Maps link.
 Also, the users can check out the social media pages for the gym.